adad184/MMNavigatorFont/README.md

 # MMNavigatorFont
-Change the font of Navigotor Area
+Change the font of XCode Navigator Area.
+For someone who like everything in monospace.